Apple Fitness Plus

 AppleInsider may earn an affiliate commission on purchases made through links on our site.

-Apple Fitness+ is a new subscription service for Apple Watch owners.
+Apple Fitness+ is a subscription service geared towards Apple Watch owners.
 Subscribers stream workout videos while viewing synced Apple Watch workout data.
 On December 14, the service launched at $9.99 per month, $79.99 per year, or as part of the $29.95-per-month Apple One Premier bundle.

 Apple Fitness+ Features

 Apple's new workout streaming service stands as a rival to alternatives like Peloton and NordicTrack.
 Rather than requiring expensive equipment dedicated to exercise, it uses Apple devices you already own to move in sync with on-screen instructors while your workout displays alongside them.

-As going to the gym can be either impossible or risky during the pandemic, home workouts have become part of the "new normal."
+As going to the gym can be either impossible or risky during the ongoing pandemic, home workouts have become part of the "new normal."
 Apple Fitness+ is a service that can make home exercise easier and more rewarding for Apple Watch owners.

-The interactive video-streaming portion of Apple Fitness+ resides in a new Fitness app that will be available on iPhone, iPad, and Apple TV.
+The interactive video-streaming portion of Apple Fitness+ resides in a new Fitness app that is available on iPhone, iPad, and Apple TV.
 Users select an exercise routine, and a pre-recorded workout will begin on the screen.
 After choosing the activity, their Apple Watch will automatically start tracking their movement.